Day 3

 She’d probably been on web MD like I had and figured out if I came through this it would be not a small miracle but a big water to wine, Lazarus from the dead miracle.

 The nurse took us back to the doctor’s office where he proceeded to look down at us from behind his high and mighty desk.
 He rambled on and on about the nature of my cancer, what famous people have had my cancer (yes, I have shared a disease with a Kennedy) and then he ended his pontification with, “Of course, I need to examine you now.”
+I love her.

 My momma and my husband sat in the doctor’s office with all of his accolades of what a marvelous doctor he was leering at them and I was ushered down the hall to my first exam room with the first of many nasty exam robes to change into.